eclipse-openj9/openj9-docs/docs/shrc.md

 Class data sharing is enabled by default for bootstrap classes, unless your application is running in a container.
 Default behavior includes the following characteristics:

 - On Windows&reg;, the cache is created in the user's `C:\Users\<username>\AppData\Local\javasharedresources` directory.
 On z/OS&reg;, the default cache directory is `/tmp/javasharedresources`.
 On other systems, the cache is created in the `.cache/javasharedresources` directory in the user's home directory, unless the `groupAccess` parameter is specified, in which case it is created in `/tmp/javasharedresources`.
-Please do not set the home directory on an NFS mount or shared mount across systems or LPARs.
+Do not set the home directory on an NFS mount or shared mount across systems or LPARs.
 - The cache name is `sharedcc_%u`, where `%u` is the current user name.
 - If class data sharing fails, the VM still starts without printing any errors.